-Department of Modern Greek Studies
+Department of Modern Greek and Byzantine Studies

 We have all heard the expression "It's all Greek to me!" which might also mean that the Greeks must have a word for this!
 To all these we forcefully respond: Learn Greek to improve your English!

-What we teach at the University of Sydney is the diachronic influence and the synchronic importance of learning Greek in the contemporary global world of diversity and pluralism.
-Without isolationist nationalisms or sectarian provicialism we present and develop the Greek tradition and history in all its euphoric chaos.
+We teach the diachronic influence and the synchronic importance of learning Greek in the contemporary global world of diversity and pluralism.
+Eschewing isolationist nationalism and sectarian provincialism, we present and develop the Greek tradition and history in all its euphoric chaos.

 Greek Studies are Ancient and Modern, European and Balkan, Mediterranean and Oriental, Western and ecumenical.
 They reflect the polymorphous adventures of the Greek people through history and express the Greek experience in all its forms through literature, art, cinema, education and culture.
 Polyphonic, too, since they include diverse voices and mentalities.